 3. Go to the root shell and find the process ID (PID) for the hung process or command.

-The following example uses the padmin snap command as the hung command, and the respective PID is 11993246
+The following example, padmin snap command is hung, and its PID is 11993246:

 # ps -ef|grep snap